USNavalResearchLaboratory/corrosion-modeling-applications/README.md

 |---|---|
 |![Figure1a](readme_assets/eis_readme_assets/Figure2Readme.png)|![Figure1b](readme_assets/eis_readme_assets/Figure3readme.png)|

-Figure 1. a.
-Example output from the fitting routine. b.Bode plot of the impedance modulus vs potential oscillation frequency and the phase of the response vs the potential oscillation frequency.
+_Figure 1. a._ Example output from the fitting routine. _b._ Bode plot of the impedance modulus vs potential oscillation frequency and the phase of the response vs the potential oscillation frequency.
 Open symbols indicate data, the line indicates the fit.

 ### Principal Supporting Functions and Classes
 #### eisFitController